Skip to contents

 .destfile

-path to write response to disk.
+Path to write response to disk.
 If NULL (default), response will be processed and returned as an object.
-If path is given, response will be written to disk in the form sent.
+If path is given, response will be written to disk in the form sent. cnvs writes the response to a temporary file, and renames that file to .destfile after the request was successful.
+The name of the temporary file is created by adding a -<random>.cnvs-tmp suffix to it, where <random> is an ASCII string with random characters. cnvs removes the temporary file on error.

 .overwrite

-if destfile is provided, whether to overwrite an existing file.
+If .destfile is provided, whether to overwrite an existing file.
 Defaults to FALSE.
+If an error happens the original file is kept.

 .api_url

-Canvas domain.
+Canvas domain URL.
 Used if endpoint just contains a path.
-Defaults to CANVAS_DOMAIN environment variable, if set.
+Defaults to CANVAS_DOMAIN environment variable if set.

 .method